- Citing your sources (also called referencing) is an essential part of your academic work and is explained fully on our library referencing webpage.

 When you want to find more specialised and specific journal articles, you may want to try using a database.
 Searching a database will help you find journal articles (and sometimes books, book chapters, reports and other published materials) that are scholarly, academic and peer-reviewed, and suitable for your assignments and research.

 The following databases will find articles on a wide variety of topics.
-If you want a more subject-specific database, look at the suggestions made on other subject help webpages (eg History for databases that specialise in history).
-You can click on any subject from the menu on the left of this screen.
+If you want a more subject-specific database, look at the suggestions made on other course resource help webpages (eg History for databases that specialise in history).